Imaginary audience: Early history

-Psychological Duration
+Description

-The phenomenon stems from egocentrism and is closely related to another topic called 'personal fable'.
-(Personal Fable involves a sense of "I am Unique.")
+The phenomenon stems from egocentrism and is closely related to another topic called 'personal fable' (personal fable involves a sense of uniqueness).
 Imaginary audience effects are not a neurological disorder, but more a personality or developmental stage of life.
 It is not aroused by a life event; rather it is a part of the developmental process throughout adolescence.
-It is a natural part of the process of developing a healthy understanding of one’s relationship with the world.
+It is a natural part of the process of developing a healthy understanding of one's relationship with the world.
 Most people will eventually gain a more realistic perspective on the roles they play in their peer groups as they mature.
 This natural developmental process can lead to high paranoia about whether the adolescent is being watched, if they are doing a task right and if people are judging them.
 Imaginary audience will likely cease before adolescence ends, as it is a huge part of personality development.
-Imaginary audience can be as simple as having to change multiple times in the morning because the adolescent still feels unsatisfactory about arriving at a destination about his/her appearance even though he/she will appear the same as everyone else.
+Imaginary audience can be as simple as having to change multiple times in the morning because the adolescent still feels unsatisfactory about arriving at a destination about their appearance even though they will appear the same as everyone else.
 The number of adolescents who experience an imaginary audience effect cannot be described with any sort of statistics because an imaginary audience is experienced in all adolescents.

-According to Jean Piaget, a Swiss developmental psychologist known for his epistemological studies with children, every child experiences imaginary audience during the preoperational stage of development.
-He also stated that children will outgrow this stage by age 7 but as we know now this stage lasts much longer than that.
-Piaget also said imaginary audience happens because young children believe others see what they see, know what they know, hear what they hear, and feel what they feel.
+Jean Piaget, a Swiss developmental psychologist known for his epistemological studies with children, states that every child experiences imaginary audience during the preoperational stage of development.
+He also said that children will outgrow this stage by age 7, but as we know now this stage lasts much longer than that.
+Imaginary audience happens because young children believe others see what they see, know what they know, hear what they hear, and feel what they feel.
 The extremes to which adolescents experience an imaginary audience, however, varies from child to child.
 Some children are considered to be more "egocentric" than others and experience more of an extreme imaginary audience or have more of an elaborate personal fable.
 Therefore, children then subconsciously put more value on the idea that everyone cares about what they are doing at all times.
 This is very common in adolescents during this level of development as the child is going through Erik Erikson's identity vs. identity confusion.

 The child is struggling to figure out their identity and formulating congruent values, beliefs, morals, political views, and religious views.
 So, on top of experiencing an identity moratorium in which they are exploring different identities, children feel they are constantly being watched or evaluated by those around them.
 This leads to intense pressure being placed on the child and may also influence later self-esteem.